 “Are you going to tell a man that he can’t fart in his own car?” – Ron Swanson

-Ignoring the fact that this quote came about when Ron was trying to justify keeping a barrel of toxic waste in his garage, it still raises a valid point: how much freedom is one allowed in his own house, car, or underground sex dungeon?
+Ignoring the fact that this quote came about when Ron was trying to justify keeping a barrel of toxic waste in his garage, it still raises a valid point: how much freedom is one allowed in his own house or car?
 What are the limits of one’s personal liberty?
 Is it when something actually starts posing a problem to another’s freedom, or should those limits be preventative?
 All that, plus a reference to farting, make this nugget of wisdom one for the ages.

 2. No Pain, No Gain (Season 3, Episode 9)